softmatterlab/OpticalTweezersTutorial/sec_5_optical_tweezers_vacuum/readme.md

 ![alt text](particle_loading/figures/particle_loading.jpg "Particle loading")

-**Detector calibration**
+## Detector calibration**

-Run [detector_calibration_Fig42.m)](detector_calibration/programs/detector_calibration_Fig42.m) to obtain Sideband thermometry. (a-b) Motional sideband asymmetry measured with heterodyne measurement.
-The frequency difference  f is measured relative to the (absolute) local oscillator shift of 1MHz.
-The grey solid lines show the measurement noise floor, limited by technical laser noise.
-The vertical dashed lines indicate the integration bandwidth (see equation 188). (c) Mean occupation number as a function of feedback gain.
-The red diamonds are obtained by integrating the red sideband of the heterodyne spectrum.
-The black circles show the mean occupation number extracted according to equation (189).
-The black solid line corresponds to a parameter-free model (see also section 5.7.1).
-Figures adapted from F. Tebbenjohanns, M. Frimmer, V. Jain, D.Windey, and L. Novotny, “Motional sideband asymmetry of a nanoparticle optically levitated in free space,” arXiv preprint arXiv:1908.05079 (2019).].
+Run [detector_calibration_Fig42.m)](detector_calibration/programs/detector_calibration_Fig42.m) to obtain S(a) Calibrated z-detector signal at 10  1 mbar with electric driving response.
+The area under that peak corresponds to the thermal temperature kBT. (b) Uncalibrated feedback-cooled oscillator signal with electric drive for recalibration of the signal.
+Jan: Add explicit references to each of the panels in this figure in the text.
 ![alt text](detector_calibration/figures/detector_calibration.jpg "Detector calibration")

-**Sideband thermometry**
+## Sideband thermometry**

 Run [sideband_thermometry_Fig43.m](sideband_thermometry/programs/sideband_thermometry_Fig42.m) (a-b) Motional sideband asymmetry measured with heterodyne measurement.
-The frequency difference  f is measured relative to the (absolute) local oscillator shift of 1MHz.
+The frequency difference Δf is measured relative to the (absolute) local oscillator shift of 1MHz.
 The grey solid lines show the measurement noise floor, limited by technical laser noise.
 The vertical dashed lines indicate the integration bandwidth (see equation 188). (c) Mean occupation number as a function of feedback gain.
 The red diamonds are obtained by integrating the red sideband of the heterodyne spectrum.
 The black circles show the mean occupation number extracted according to equation (189).
 The black solid line corresponds to a parameter-free model (see also section 5.7.1).
-Figures adapted from F. Tebbenjohanns, M. Frimmer, V. Jain, D.Windey, and L. Novotny, “Motional sideband asymmetry of a nanoparticle optically levitated in free space,” arXiv preprint arXiv:1908.05079 (2019).
+Figures adapted from F. Tebbenjohanns, M. Frimmer, V. Jain, D.Windey, and L. Novotny, “Motional Sideband Asymmetry of a Nanoparticle Optically Levitated in Free Space, Phys.
+Rev. Lett.
+124, 013603 (2020).

 ![alt text](sideband_thermometry/figures/sideband_thermometry.jpg "sideband thermometry")

+Motional Sideband Asymmetry of a Nanoparticle Optically Levitated in Free Space Felix Tebbenjohanns, Martin Frimmer, Vijay Jain, Dominik Windey, and Lukas Novotny – Published 8 January 2020

-**Charge calibration**
+## Charge calibration**

 Run [charge_calibration_Fig44.m](charge_calibration/programs/charge_calibration_Fig44.m) to obtain (a) Power spectral density of the motion along the optical axis of a charge-carrying particle at a pressure of 1:9 mbar in the presence of a drive tone